pankajmaurya/khatabook-mvp-flasky/README.md

 ## Things to do when going live with something like this

-* Figure out how to make this mobile devices friendly
+* Figure out how to make this mobile devices friendly (DONE)
 * Do a security assessment
 * Establish data governance (take backup periodically)
 * Write a runbook for debugging issues like internal server errors (where are logs?
 Will there be any metrics?)